zaproxy/zap-extensions/test/resources/org/zaproxy/zap/extension/imagelocationscanner/README.md

 Some images are licensed under Creative Commons, see https://creativecommons.org/share-your-work/licensing-types-examples/licensing-examples/ for information.

-Some images are from the taken from the sample library of Drew Noakes' MetaData Extractor.
+Some images are taken from the sample library of Drew Noakes' MetaData Extractor.
 These images are Apache 2.0 licensed; see https://github.com/drewnoakes/metadata-extractor-images .

 Images: